-If you like being on the go, maybe you should consider the possibility of earning money by running errands for other people.
+If you like being on the go, maybe you should consider the possibility of earning extra cash by running errands for other people.

-Whether you’d like to go into business for yourself or use one of the helpful online services out there, being able to make money while helping others is a great way to earn a living.
+Whether you’d like to go into business for yourself or use one of the helpful online services out there, making money while helping others is a great way to earn a living.

-As an independent contractor, you can become a driver and deliver groceries to customers, or you can become a shopper and shop for the groceries and deliver them as well.
+With Instacart, you can become a driver and deliver groceries to customers, or you can become a shopper and shop for the groceries and deliver them as well.
 You will, of course, need a vehicle, but the hours are flexible, and you set your schedule.
 Their application process is simple!
 Apply in less than five minutes, attend an in-person training session, and start work within a week.
 According to this post, full-service shoppers (independent contractors) should expect to earn a base rate of $13-$18 per hour plus 100% of tips.
 In-store shoppers don’t deliver groceries, and they work part-time as employees.

 You can deliver items such as groceries, dry cleaning – even furniture.
 You can pick up items at the store or pharmacy, drop off donations, and more.
 Signing up through Task Rabbit means that you will be connected with people in your neighborhood.
 According to Compare.com, the average tasker can earn an extra $100 a month doing random side gigs.
 Although, some full-time taskers earn $6,000-$7,000 per month!

 Make Money Running Errands for Seniors

-Some seniors have long since given up their drivers license, and others have limited mobility.
+Some seniors are unable to drive, and others have limited mobility.
 Simple trips out of the house to the store or other errands become burdensome and hard to manage.
 Because of this, they appreciate having someone to run errands for them.
-You can do things like go grocery shopping, pay bills, prescription medication pick up, hair appointments, and go to the Post Office or pharmacy – just to name a few.
+You can do things like go grocery shopping, pay bills, prescription medication pick up, hair appointments, and go to the Post Office – just to name a few.

 This is something I’ve contemplated doing myself.
 When you think about it, most small business owners are consumed with their businesses and have very little time to run errands for themselves.
 Whether they own a restaurant, a retail store, or even a home-based business, their daytime hours (which is when errands, like going to the Post Office and picking up prescriptions and dry cleaning, have to be done) are usually consumed with work.
-Retail store owners are typically at the shop during business hours and can’t leave to do their shopping, so offering this service is a good option no matter what size community in which you live.
+Retail store owners are typically at the shop during business hours and can’t leave to do their shopping, so offering this service is a good option no matter the community you live in.

 Running Errands for New Moms